mseminatore/crtl/README.md

 # CRTL

-This is intended to be a basic and portable implementation of an ANSI C runtime library.
-The intent is not to provide 100% of the CRTL, rather the most commonly used C library functions.
+Welcome to CRTL!
+This project attempts to provide a basic and portable implementation of an ANSI C runtime library.
+It is not the intention of this projectto provide 100% of the ANSCI C RTL.
+The primary support will be the most commonly used C library functions.
+For example, C locale support is not planned at this time.

+# Platform and Architectures supported

+The CRTL project development and testing is mainly done on Windows and Mac OSX.
+Linux support is an additional goal.
+The primary architectures supported are x86, x64, and ARM64.

+# Testing

+A very simple test harness and a range of unit tests are included with the library.
+This enables quick validation of implementation across various platforms.
+Unit test coverage is growing but not yet complete.

+# Why CRTL?

 This is primarily an educational exercise.
-You really come to understand the C library functions in a deep and meaningful way once you've actually implemented them.
+I find that you really come to understand the C programming language and its library functions in a deep and meaningful way when you've actually done the work to implement a core library of functions.

-Development and testing will be mainly on Windows and MacOS, with Linux support also a goal.

-At some point I also hope to use this with compilers that I write for microcontrollers.
+At some point I also hope to be able to use this library with tiny C compilers that I write for microcontrollers that I use.